Skip to main content

 Work

 Once you have completed this exercise, it’s time to pay attention to two kinds of domains to choose your goals from.
-These are the domains with high importance, low satisfaction and those with low importance, low satisfaction.
-The former is self-explanatory whereas the latter may mean that you are unsatisfied with the low importance that domain has in your life (McDermott & Snyder, 1999).
+These are the domains with high importance and low satisfaction, and those with low importance and low satisfaction.
+The former is self-explanatory, whereas the latter may mean that you are unsatisfied with the low importance that the domain has in your life (McDermott & Snyder, 1999).
 Try not to choose more than two life domains to work on at a time.

 1. Value: “How much joy or happiness will I feel when I am successful in my goal?” and “How much sorrow or unhappiness will I feel if I fail to succeed in my goal?”